erickndava/erickndava.github.io/_posts/2025-07-16-Week-3-Surviving-Algorithms-and-Running-Elections.md

 - For the first time I went out to look for help in a [Slack Community](https://cs50.edx.org/slack), one of the many CS50 communities.
 It wasn't long till I had a break and cracked the functions which were to be implemented.

 -  Due to pressing work commitments.
 I have to renage my week on week plan for the course.
 I will continue on Week 4 in a week's time.
 Wow!
-That was a lot of weeks on one sentence.
+That was a lot of weeks in a few sentences.
+Not very good design
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQ0NjQ3NzE1XX0=
+eyJoaXN0b3J5IjpbLTQxMjAxODE2MV19
 -->